itachyons/node-configuration/README.md

-# node-configuration
+# Configuration files to connect to the iTachyons eco-system
-Instructions to connect your node to connect to the iTachyon eco-system
+Instructions to connect your node to the iTachyons eco-system (Thoth or Heka) can be found at [Configuration Instructions](https://docs.itachyons.io/setting-up-your-own-node/configuring-your-node)